 Diwali is a festival we celebrate a bit differently from many other parts of the country.
 Early on Diwali morning, before sunrise, many of the Iyer families in Kerala start the celebrations but getting up as early as 4am to burst crackers.
 The left overs are lit and finished off at twilight.
 As a community, traditionally we also do not light the lamps that are synonymous with Diwlai celebrations across the We probably have the simplest of Diwali celebrations in India.

-The important meal, for us, is breakfast – dosa with sambhar and chutney and the sweet is ukkarai which is made with chana dal and jaggery.
-Traditionally no other particular sweet is made for Diwali, though most households, nowadays, do make at least one sweet for the occasion.
-Having spent a large part of my life outside Kerala, I have been used to Diwali with a variety of sweets and the ritual of lighting clay lamps at dusk.
+Another Diwali tradition I have adopted, though a non-food one, is lighting earthenware and brass lamps or "diyas" Having spent a large part of my life outside Kerala, I have been used to Diwali with a variety of sweets and the ritual of lighting clay lamps at dusk.

 2 tbsp ghee

 Method:Roast both dals separately till light brown.
 Soak them together in water for about 3 hours.
 Then allow to drain well for about half an hour.
 Then grind the dals to a thick and coarse batter without adding water.

 Place batter in idli moulds or the plate of your steamer and steam cook for about 15 minutes.
 Allow this to cool slightly and then crumble it with your fingers till granular in texture.
 Once the mixture cools down (especially if the batter was not dry enough in the first place), you can use a grater to create the coarse crumble.

 Heat the ghee in a pan and roast cashews till golden.
 Keep aside.
 Now toast the grated coconut till golden brown and keep aside.

 Dissolve jaggery in half a cup of water and boil the syrup till it reaches the 1-string stage.
 To this syrup, add the dal mixture, coconut and the ghee.
 Mix well till the dal absorbs all the jaggery to become dry and fluffy.
 Add the cardamom and cashewnuts and mix well.
 Serve warm.